bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 To get started with ngrok, follow the [Create an HTTPS Tunnel](/api-docs/apps/tutorials/sample-app-nextjs/step-2-connect#create-an-https-tunnel) section of the sample app tutorial.
 If your app does not run on port 3000, replace `3000` with the port of your app server.

 <!-- theme: success -->
-> #### Make note of your ngrok ID
+> #### Record your ngrok ID
-> After you successfully start ngrok, make sure to note your ngrok ID.
+> After you successfully start ngrok, record your ngrok ID.
 You will use it to create an app profile.
 By default, ngrok generates a new ID every time you start it up.
-Make sure to update the callback URLs in your [app profile](#create-an-app-profile) each time the ngrok id changes.
+Make sure to update the callback URLs in your [app profile](#create-an-app-profile) each time the ngrok ID changes.

 ## Create an app profile